Item Number: JNR-TRIVIA

 Session 6: Study Trivia Responses

 Students analyze players' answers to the trivia quiz.
-Using Google Forms, they view a summary of responses.
+Using Google or Microsoft Forms, they view a summary of responses.
 Graphs for each question illustrate the items that players found easy and difficult.
 Based on their evaluation, they make recommendations on how to change the trivia quiz to make it even better.

-Optional Fun Google Forms Quiz Activities
+Optional Fun Trivia Forms Quiz Activities

 - Make the Quiz a Battle of the Brains: Sort spreadsheet data.
 Declare a champion.

 - Collaborate to Build a Trivia Game: Each member builds questions for a category.

 - Create a Pick Your Own Ending Story: Use a quiz to make a story with optional endings.

 - Ask a Question About a Video Clip: Test people's observation or listening skills with a video.